marlonrichert/zsh-hist/README.md

   u  undo:       roll back to before last action in same session

-Selection (required for some actions; mutually exclusive): no arg        pushed lines positive int  index from beginning of history negative int  offset from end of history string        pattern to match; can select multiple entries
+Selection (required for some actions; mutually exclusive): no arguments  pushed lines positive int  index from beginning of history negative int  offset from end of history string        pattern to match; can select multiple entries

 --Examples--
 Fix (cut from history; paste into command line) the last history item: hist f -1

-List all command lines youve saved to history with the `push-line` widget hist l
+List all command lines you've saved to history with the `push-line` widget hist l
 Delete all history items ending with a newline or a semicolon: hist d $'*(\n|;)'

 ```

 ## Note about key bindings